ni/javascript-styleguide/README.md

 npm view @ni/eslint-config peerDependencies
 ```

-Alternatively, use [install-peerdeps](https://www.npmjs.com/package/install-peerdeps) as a shortcut to install the pakages for you.
+Alternatively, use [install-peerdeps](https://www.npmjs.com/package/install-peerdeps) as a shortcut to install the packages for you.

 ```bash
 npx install-peerdeps --dev @ni/eslint-config